Orpius/SDK/docs/UserGuide/index.md

 Agents with access to the Notifier tool gain this team awareness;
 allowing them to notify other team members during an activity.

-This same awareness also enables **Orpius to make informed decisions** about **who is best placed to action time-critical activities**, such as assigning urgent requests or service tasks to the most appropriate, available team member in a services-based environment.
+This same awareness also enables Orpius to make informed decisions about who is best placed to action time-critical activities, such as assigning urgent requests or service tasks to the most appropriate, available team member in a services-based environment.

 ```mermaid